sandym/build_rig/readme.md

 ### Goals
 - a single source code tree
-- source code edition on the host with vscode
+- source code edition on the host
 - build & debug in different linux containers
-- build & debug natively on host (macos or windows)
+- build & debug natively on macos  host

 ### Setup